 For additional information, visit FSI's Overseas Briefing Center's (OBC) Language Training Options for Eligible Family Members webpage.

 Family members, who are affiliated with non-Department of State agencies and posted to U.S. missions abroad, are subject to their agency regulations, procedures and funding, and should seek guidance from their agency regarding funding and enrollment procedures.

 Language Training at Post (Overseas)

 Many posts offer a Language Training Program and/or a Language Grant Program that provides money for grant-sponsored trips intended to immerse students in language and culture.
 Family members should check with their post on the availability of these programs.

 GEI Workshops at Embassies and Consulates (Overseas)

 The Global Employment Initiative (GEI) offers workshops on a variety of employment topics at embassies and consulates overseas.
-Check to see if your post (or next post) has a Global Employment Advisor.
+Family members should check with post to find out if there is a Global Employment Advisor (GEA).
 Recent workshops held overseas have covered areas such as resume writing, interviewing skills, continuing education, nursing, ESL, tax issues, and transitioning back to Washington, DC.

 Information provided by the Family Liaison Office

 Contact the Family Liaison Office